Allogene Therapeutics Inc. (ALLO) Shares Down Despite Recent Market Volatility

-Allogene Therapeutics Inc. (NASDAQ: ALLO)’s stock price has decreased by -7.36 compared to its previous closing price of 4.89.
-Nevertheless, the company has seen a loss of -8.30% in its stock price over the last five trading days.
+The stock price of Allogene Therapeutics Inc. (NASDAQ: ALLO) has plunged by -3.01 when compared to previous closing price of 4.99, but the company has seen a 6.84% gain in its stock price over the last five trading sessions.

 Is It Worth Investing in Allogene Therapeutics Inc. (NASDAQ: ALLO) Right Now?

-Additionally, the 36-month beta value for ALLO is 0.76.
+The 36-month beta value for ALLO is also noteworthy at 0.76.
 There are mixed opinions on the stock, with 14 analysts rating it as a “buy,” 1 rating it as “overweight,” 4 rating it as “hold,” and 0 rating it as “sell.”

 Top 5 EV Tech Stocks to Buy for 2023